knative/docs/docs/eventing/event-registry.md

 - Automatic Registration

     As Manual Registration might be tedious and error-prone, we also support automatic registration of EventTypes.
-    Herein, the creation of the EventTypes is done upon instantiation of an Event Source.
+    The creation of the EventTypes is done upon instantiation of an Event Source.
     We currently support automatic registration of EventTypes for the following Event Sources:

     - CronJobSource